Cruz Pérez Cuéllar: Citizens' Movement

-In March 2015, Pérez Cuéllar left the PAN after publicly accusing then-senator Javier Corral Jurado of misconduct.
+In March 2015, Pérez Cuéllar left the PAN after publicly accusing Senator Javier Corral Jurado of misconduct.
 He affiliated with Movimiento Ciudadano (MC) and ran for governor of Chihuahua in 2016.
 His campaign platform included participatory budgeting, a recall referendum for the governor, and expanded child care services.
 In 2017, testimony in a corruption trial revealed that former governor César Duarte had financed his campaign with MXN$15 million in misappropriated funds.

 Morena

-In 2017, Pérez Cuéllar joined the National Regeneration Movement (Morena) and ran for Senate in 2018 on the Juntos Haremos Historia coalition ticket with Bertha Alicia Caraveo Camarena.
-The ticket won a plurality, and both candidates entered the Senate.
+In 2017, Pérez Cuéllar joined the National Regeneration Movement (Morena) and ran for the Senate in 2018 on the Juntos Haremos Historia coalition ticket with Bertha Alicia Caraveo Camarena.
+The ticket won a plurality, and both candidates were elected.
+He resigned his Senate seat on 9 September 2021.

 Mayor of Ciudad Juárez

-On 6 June 2021, Pérez Cuéllar was elected Mayor of Ciudad Juárez.
+On 6 June 2021, Pérez Cuéllar was elected mayor of Ciudad Juárez, and he was re-elected to a second term on 2 June 2024.

+Pérez Cuéllar has aspirations to contend for the governorship of Chihuahua for the third time in the 2027 state elections.